-Wrestler to representative?
-‘Rhyno’ one of 8 seeking Dearborn House seat
+Wrestler to rep?
+‘Rhyno’ one of 8 seeking Dearborn seat

 Pro wrestler Terrance “Rhyno” Gerin is spending his summer in the political ring, where the Republican is among eight Dearborn residents running for state representative in the 15th House District.

 Gerin enters this fight as an underdog and will remain one if he manages to win a three-way GOP primary in the district, which Democrats have held in a virtual chokehold for several years.
 But he is turning heads along the way.

 “It’s not every day people get a 300-pound pro wrestler knocking on their door,” Gerin told The Detroit News on the campaign trail.

 Other Republican candidates in the Aug.
 2 primary are Richard Johnson, who did not respond to an interview request, and Paul Sophiea, a former medial industry consultant previously appointed by Gov. Rick Snyder to the Middle Eastern American Affairs Commission.

 “Dearborn is not a bastion for the far left or the far right,” said Sophiea, who suggested it’s going to take “the right Republican” to compete in the general election.
 “It’s pretty much concerned with pocketbook issues.”